ddurvaux/skype-for-rest-house/README.md

 As it could be hard for your relative to control the TV, we also create a Arduino based remote controlled driven by the NUC.
 We therefore can change the input source back and forth and tune the volume if required.

 Skype is configured to accept all incoming call from the adress book.
-To avoid privacy issue, Skype as to be started when convenient for your relative and stopped afterward.
+To avoid privacy issue, Skype as to be started when convenient for your relative and stopped afterwards.

 ## Note
 The documentation is in French :).
 We might translate if there is a request or need for it :).